Climate Change and Human Migration

 - Germany - 82,282,988

 - Egypt - 80,471,869

 - Democratic Republic of Congo - 70,916,439 (significant increase)

 In researching the current populations of the nations of the world, one finds conflicting data on the Internet.
 Some of this data is that available from the CIA World Factbook.
 Other figures come from United Nations estimates.
 Still others originate with the US Census Bureau.

 While the United States government and private sectors can boast of some of the world's leading scientists, mathematicians and statisticians, this fact does not mean that America has accurate access to the numbers of all people living in all foreign countries.
 This fact is borne out in the conflicting data found.
-Howewver, there is enough information avaialable and the poplation clocks are excellent enough to provide some convinceing evidence of population sizes and growth trends.
+However, there is enough information available and the population clocks are excellent enough to provide some convincing evidence of population sizes and growth trends.